Trail Mix Blondies

 Total Time 40 minutes

 Blondies are a classic Bar Recipe.
-They’re similar to Brownies, but instead of chocolate flavor from cocoa powder, they have vanilla.
+They’re similar to Brownies, but instead of a chocolate flavor from cocoa powder, they have vanilla.
 The simple, buttery, vanilla base makes it perfect for delicious mix-ins just like in this trail mix version.

-Trail Mix Blondies in baking dish
+Sabrina’s Trail Mix Blondies Recipe

 Trail Mix Blondies are the perfect dessert or quick snack.
 They’re easy to slice into squares and keep in the fridge for an on-the-go treat throughout the week.
 I especially love making these Trail Mix Bars and wrapping them up to pack in school lunches.
 They’re always a huge hit with my kids!

-Trail Mix Blondies bars in stack
+Trail Mix Blondies Recipe

 Yield 12 Servings